Sausage-Stuffed Steak Rolls (London Broil Pinwheels)

-Sneak Preview: These Sausage-Stuffed Steak Rolls (made from London Broil or round steak) are rolled with sausage, peppers, and breadcrumbs, then slow-cooked or oven-baked in savory broth.
-Slice into pinwheels and serve with gravy for a memorable main dish.
+Sneak Preview: These savory steak pinwheels are stuffed with sausage, peppers, and breadcrumbs, then slow-cooked or oven-baked until tender.
+Slice and serve with rich gravy for a hearty main dish that always wows the table.

 Sliced Stuffed London Broil on a serving platterPin